ZeyaWang/consensus_space/README.md

 ### Output

-The script outputs Kendall Tau and Spearman correlation scores between internal evaluation metrics computed on the learned shared manifold and external benchmarks such as NMI and clustering accuracy.
+The script outputs Kendall Tau and Spearman correlation coefficients between internal evaluation metrics computed on the learned shared manifold and external benchmarks such as NMI and clustering accuracy.